Northwestern Wildcats: Swimming and diving

+Northwestern a swimming and diving team that competes in men's and women's NCAA Division I competition.

 Tennis

 The women's and men's tennis programs compete indoors at Combe Tennis Center within the Henry Crown Sports Pavilion and outdoors at the Vandy Christie Tennis Center located along Sheridan Road.
 Northwestern Tennis matches are free to attend and typically held in the spring.

 The women's tennis program is led by head coach Claire Pollard, a role that she's been in since 1999.
 Pollard has transformed the program into a national powerhouse.
 Pollard has led the Wildcats to the NCAA tournament 21 consecutive times, the fifth-longest streak by an active head coach at the same program.
 The Wildcats have earned 15 Big Ten regular season titles and 17 Big Ten tournament titles, including a string of 16-straight conference titles through 2014.
-Northwestern has also had 2 NCAA doubles championships in 1997 and 2006.
+Northwestern has also had 2 NCAA doubles championships in 1987 and 2006.

 Head coach Arvid Swan currently leads the Wildcats men's tennis program.
 Swan guided Northwestern to six consecutive NCAA appearances, beginning in 2009, and the program claims 9 Big Ten titles as well as 16 NCAA appearances.